NopXx/Apple-Music-Scrobbler/README.md

 ## Features
 - **Live Apple Music monitor** powered by `DistributedNotificationCenter`.
 - **Dynamic artwork matching** with a background gradient that adapts to album colours.
+- **Animated artwork playback** that surfaces Apple Music’s looped video assets in the main window, edit dialog, and webhook payloads.
 - **Liquid-glass UI** for the menu extra, main window, edit dialog, and settings.
 - **Inline track editor** with edit history so corrections persist.
 - **Instant webhook payloads** for now playing, paused, and scrobble events.